I’m going to ruffle some feathers today… are you ready?

 Do not pass Go, do not collect $100.
 Let me guess… you know someone who has been in Facebook jail?
-Perhaps you have seen the lonely inside of FB jail where no liking pages is allowed, denied access to your own groups, not being able to private message.
+Perhaps you have seen the lonely inside of FB jail where you can't like pages, access your own groups, or private message.

 IF you are in a company where certain unsavory marketing practices are the norm chances are that large groups of your company’s leaders have all been thrown in the slammer.

 For this post, we’ll just focus on like ladders.
 If Facebook deems that you are liking too many pages in short succession (as happens when participating in a like ladder) they often will put you in jail which prohibits you from liking any more pages for a certain period of time.
 You also get on their radar.